Coat of Arms

 After the American Revolutionary War, the Crown resettled thousands of American Loyalists to the Bahamas; they took their slaves with them and established plantations on land grants.
 African slaves and their descendants constituted most of the population from this period on.
 The slave trade was abolished by the British in 1807; slavery in the Bahamas was abolished in 1834.
 Subsequently, the Bahamas became a haven for freed African slaves.
 Africans liberated from illegal slave ships were resettled on the islands by the Royal Navy, while some African American slaves and Native American Seminoles escaped to the Bahamas from Florida.

-Bahamians were even known to recognize the freedom of slaves carried by the ships of other nations which reached the Bahamas.
+Bahamians were even known to recognize the freedom of slaves carried by the ships of other nations that reached the Bahamas.
 Afro Bahamians make up 90% of the population of 332,634.
 Modern political development began after the Second World War.
 The first political parties were formed in the 1950s, split broadly along ethnic lines - the United Bahamian Party (UBP) representing the English-descended Bahamians (known informally as the 'Bay Street Boys') and the Progressive Liberal Party (PLP) representing the Afro-Bahamian majority.

 A new constitution granting the Bahamas internal autonomy was enacted in January 1964, with Chief Minister Sir Roland Symonette of the UBP becoming the first Premier.
 In 1967, Lynden Pindling of the PLP became the first Black Premier of the Bahamian colony; in 1968, the position title was changed to Prime Minister.
 In 1968, Pindling announced that the Bahamas would seek full independence.
 A new constitution giving the Bahamas increased control over its affairs was adopted in 1968.
 In 1971, the UBP merged with a disaffected faction of the PLP to form a new party, the Free National Movement (FNM), a de-racialized, center-right party that aimed to counter the growing power of Pindling's PLP.